-Situated at an altitude of 1600 meters and fondly known as the gateway of the Great Himalayan National Park, Tirthan Valley still remains a place unknown to many.
+Tirthan Valley situated at an altitude of 1600 meters and fondly known as the gateway of the Great Himalayan National Park, Tirthan Valley still remains a place unknown to many.
 A scenic land standing right beside the Tirthan River, the valley is a treat for those longing for a break from the day to day busy life.
 No matter what your needs are, this piece of land has something for you.
 From breathtaking nature walks to some thrilling stroll options in the woods, Tirthan Valley is certainly a place for relaxation.
-So if you’re thinking about the various attractions that make this valley a treat for travellers coming from all around the nation and the rest of the world, well, relax and sit easy as I unwind to you some of the best attractions that this land has in offering.
+So if you’re thinking about the various attractions that make the Tirthan valley a treat for travellers coming from all around the nation and the rest of the world, well, relax and sit easy as I unwind to you some of the best places to visit in tirthan valley.

 Those Cloudy Mountains, Oh boy!!

 Who doesn’t like mountains?
 When in need of a holiday, the first thing that comes to mind is hills, clouds and a nice resort, right?
 So when you need a holiday like that, Tirthan Valley is the place for you.
 The peaceful backdrop of Tirthan valley is dominated by some enormously shady mountains, dense coniferous forests and sprawling alpine meadows.
 So what else do you need?
 Feel yourself in the arms of nature at this hidden paradise.